 “NFTs are one of a kind, or at least one of a very limited run, and have unique identifying codes.
 “Essentially, NFTs create digital scarcity,” says Arry Yu, chair of the Washington Technology Industry Association Cascadia Blockchain Council and managing director of Yellow Umbrella Ventures.”

-In the Forbes article What Is An NFT?
+In the Forbes article, What Is An NFT?
 Non-Fungible Tokens Explained, by Robyn Conti and John Schmidt, define an NFT as “An NFT is a digital asset that represents real-world objects like art, music, in-game items, and videos.
 They are bought and sold online, frequently with cryptocurrency…”

 NFTs hit the scene in 2014, becoming a popular way to buy and sell digital artwork.
 Since 2017, $174 million has been spent on NFTs (as of 2-2022).

-Are NFTs environmentally friendly?
+Are NFTs Environmentally Friendly?

 In themselves, NFTs are not hazardous to the environment, but how they are made can be.
 Most NFTs are minted using the proof-of-work operating method.
 In plain English, NFTs are digitally created in a manner that establishes their individuality.
 A large amount of electricity is used to create a single NFT.
 They use the same amount of electricity as an average American household over almost nine days.

-David shared an interesting article, NFTs aren’t art — they’re just the Cult of Crypto’s latest scam, which I recommend you read in its entirety.
+David shared an interesting article; NFTs aren’t art — they’re just the Cult of Crypto’s latest scam, which I recommend you read in its entirety.
 The article is an interview with Dan Olson, the YouTuber of the channel Folding Ideas.
 Here are some highlights.

-Olson states “NFTs and cryptocurrency look like a scam because a scam is what they are.”
-He continues “In traditional investing, you need certain licenses and whatnot in order to be a trader of regulated securities.
+Olson states, “NFTs and cryptocurrency look like a scam because a scam is what they are.”
+He continues, “In traditional investing, you need certain licenses and whatnot in order to be a trader of regulated securities.
 With crypto, there isn’t a line between who is running a pump and dump, who is starting a legitimate well-intentioned project, who is just a buyer, who is a speculator, who’s an investor, who’s a collector.
 It gets very vague.”
-On NFTs, Olson says “NFTs were basically these goods being wheeled into existence in order to provide something crypto can be spent on.”
+On NFTs, Olson says, “NFTs were basically these goods being wheeled into existence in order to provide something crypto can be spent on.”

 I also like the novelty of it.
 In the arts, it’s easy to think of oil paintings as an ancient technique.
 It is, but there was a time when it was novel.
-Dutch painter Jan van Eyck (1390-1441 A.D.) is one of the first painters to work with oil paints.
-He took a risk on a new medium, and it worked out for him (and for us)!
+Dutch painter Jan van Eyck (1390-1441 A.D.) was one of the first to work with oil paints.
+He took a risk on a new medium, and it worked out for him (and us)!
 He had no guarantee that oil paints would be more than a flash in the pan, but he experimented with it.